Mike Thackwell: Starter formulae

 In early 1978, Thackwell began his European career, in the Dunlop Star of Tomorrow Formula Ford championship, held in the United Kingdom.
 He campaigned with a Van Diemen-Scholar RF78, entered by the Rushen Green team.
 In a closely fought, 11-round series, he won five rounds, and made the podium on two other occasions, but finished only third in the championship, with 72 points, behind Canadian entrant Robert Zurrer (77 points) and British driver Terry Gray (76 points).

 The following year, 1979, Thackwell moved up to the Vandervell British Formula 3 Championship, at the wheel of a March-Toyota 793, entered by the March works team.
 In a 19-race series, he managed five more wins and four other podium finishes, along with a pole position and a fastest lap.
 Once again, he finished the championship in third place, this time with 71 points, behind Chico Serra (103 points) and Andrea de Cesaris (90 points), but ahead of Stefan Johansson (fourth), Nigel Mansell (eighth), Alain Prost (equal 12th) and Thierry Boutsen (19th), all four of whom were later to have lengthy, and in most cases race-winning, Formula One careers.

 Also in 1979, March entered Thackwell and the March 793 in two races of the FIA European Formula Three Championship.
 He achieved a win and a fastest lap, at Monza in the Gran Premio della Lotteria.
 In a championship won by Alain Prost, he also finished equal eighth overall, ahead of Boutsen (nine races), Arie Luyendyk (11 races), Serra (one race) and Philippe Streiff (five races) (equal thirteenth), and Jo Gartner (3 races; 21st).
 Thackwell and the March 793 also managed pole position and fastest lap in the non-championship RAC FOCA Trophy race at Donington Park, but finished only ninth.

 For 1980, Thackwell decided to follow Serra and de Cesaris into Formula Two.
 However, before that he returned to New Zealand to race a Marlboro-backed works March 792 in Aurora AFX New Zealand International Formula Pacific series, alongside de Cesaris.
 The cars, modified F2 cars, were overweight and under performed.

-His return to Europe saw him again driving a March.
+Thackwell's return to Europe saw him again driving a March.
 As early as round two at Hockenheim he was on the pace, setting fastest lap, a feat he would repeat in the following round on the 14.272 mile Nürburgring Nordschleife.
 However it was at Zandvoort that he marked himself as a genuine talent.